Intermittent FMLA Leave

 Learn More About FMLA Leave Contact the Law Offices of Dan A. Atkerson

 Using FMLA leave to reduce your work schedule gives you time to bond with a child, focus on your health, or meet the medical needs of a family member.
 If your employer denies your request for intermittent leave or otherwise fails to respect your rights under FMLA, the Law Offices of Dan A. Atkerson can help.
 Mr. Atkerson has practiced employment law for nearly four decades, and you won't have to pay any legal fees unless your matter is successfully resolved.
 We serve Allen, Plano, Frisco, TX, and communities throughout the state.
 Contact our law offices online.
-You can also schedule a free consultation by phone.
+You can also schedule a consultation by phone.

 Call Our Office Today